motion/orbit/notes/next-nate.md

 - using <Grid />, and <QueryApp />, put together a demo that shows a nice way to take slack messages, query them, then select a vew, see those in a different grid item as a stack, edit a few of them, then send them over to Gmail in a third grid item that has some configuration options for where to send them in gmail

+- Search => Home
+  - rename to home, update icon
+  - move manage apps back into home
+  - making the home more clear for launcher, show the grid by default,
+    - make the grid actually search able in the main area instead of apps in search/index
+  - adding app from home
+  - simplify Create App
+    - just give it a name, choose a simple list of types (main only view)

 ---

 Views